-Good News in History, March 8 - Good News Network
+Keplar First Envisioned the Third Law of Planetary Motion 400 Years Ago Today

 - French aviatrix Raymonde de Laroche became the first woman to receive a pilot’s license (1910)

-- The US Supreme Court agreed that promoting one religion through religious instruction in public schools violated the Constitution (1948)
+- 70 years ago, the US Supreme Court agreed that promoting one religion through religious instruction in public schools violated the Constitution (1948)

 - Philips demonstrated the compact disc publicly for the first time (1979)